axibase/atsd/integration/nmon/ssh-tunneling.md

 atsdreadonly:x:1004:1004:,,,:/home/atsdreadonly:/bin/false
 ```

-### Verify that you are no longer able to login into the ATSD server with nmonuser credentials
+Verify that you are no longer able to log in to ATSD server with `nmonuser` credentials

 ```sh
 ssh atsdreadonly@atsd-tst -i /opt/nmon/id_rsa_atsdreadonly -p 22
 ```

-### If the atsdreadonly shell environment is not available, then the remote login was successfully disabled
+If the atsdreadonly shell environment is not available, then the remote login was successfully disabled